 2. Pamper your employees

-Include remote workers by hosting a virtual coffee mixer, complete with a bagels or muffin delivery.
+Include remote workers by hosting a virtual coffee mixer, complete with a bagel or muffin delivery.

-These Employee Appreciation Day ideas emphasize your organization’s commitment to employee wellness and help everyone feel relaxed and rejuvenated.
+These employee appreciation ideas emphasize your organization’s commitment to employee wellness and help everyone feel relaxed and rejuvenated.

 3. Donate to your employees’ favorite charities

-Giving to the charities your employees support shows that you care about what they care about.
-You can donate to organizations in employees’ names or provide employees with a set amount to donate per month, per quarter, or per year.
+Giving to the charities your employees support shows that you care about what they care about. celebrate employee appreciation day by donating to organizations in employees’ names or provide employees with a set amount to donate per month, per quarter, or per year.